OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ### Technical Questions

-- How can we apply the principles of computer security to ensure that large and complex operating systems permit resource sharing without allowing not permitted resources accesses or actions to take place?
+- How can we apply the principles of computer security to ensure that large and complex operating systems permit resource sharing without allowing access to not-permitted resources or impermissible actions to take place?

 ### Next Steps